FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 By default, `pgbench` runs read-write commands, but `pgbench` has read-only as well as read-write modes.

+The output of `pgbench` contains the following metrics:
+- The number of transactions per second (TPS)
+- The average latency of a transaction
+- The initial latency of the connection

+The output includes the relevant configuration arguments of `pgbench`, such as the number of clients, the number of threads, and the scaling factor of the test database.
+I re-ran the tests for each scaling factor $10$ times, to eliminate the effect of random fluctuations.

 #import "@preview/big-todo:0.2.0": todo
 #todo[Add Kafka measurement planning]